Free Virginia payroll tax calculator (and VA tax rates)

 In most states, including Virginia, having workers’ comp insurance is required.
 Learn how policies work, how this type of coverage protects employees from workplace injuries and illnesses, and what employers should know in our guide to workers’ compensation in Virginia.

-2024 Virginia (VA) state payroll taxes
+2024 Virginia state payroll taxes

 With four marginal tax brackets based upon taxable income, payroll taxes in Virginia are progressive.
 Tax rates range from 2.0% – 5.75%.
 Since the top tax bracket begins at just $17,000 in taxable income per year, most Virginia taxpayers will pay the top rate.
+The good news is that location doesn’t matter, so there’s no need to worry about local taxes.

 Virginia state unemployment tax